frizzleb/tootsie/README.md

 The `sqs` adapter takes the following options:

-    queue_name: <name of queue, defaults to 'tootsie'>
+    queue: <name of queue, defaults to 'tootsie'>
     max_backoff: <max seconds to wait when queue is empty, defaults to 2>

 For the `amqp` adapter:

-    queue_name: <name of queue, defaults to 'tootsie'>
+    queue: <name of queue, defaults to 'tootsie'>
     host_name: <host name of AMQP server, defaults to localhost>
     max_backoff: <max seconds to wait when queue is empty, defaults to 2>